+Explore changing to definition of "mandatory reporter" under internal system-wide policies to explicitly exclude all journalists associated with the University or any of its campuses if the journalists are receiving otherwise reportable information for news purposes and/or on condition of anonymity for a possible publication;

-- 1. Explore changing to definition of "responsible employee" to explicitly exclude all journalists associated with the University or any of its campuses; - 2.
-To establish a committee at the campus and system levels to review the mandatory reporter policy in a victim-centric way to both protect the rights of victims to be heard and to tell their stories as they see fit.
+- 2. Consider requiring journalists to protect the safety and well-being of victims of sexual misconduct in these circumstances, without forcing them to make a formal report, by requiring only a reference to a confidential advisor, who can help with supportive measures and any decision to file a formal report; and - 3.
+Establish a committee at the campus and system levels to review the mandatory reporter policy in a victim-centric way to both protect the rights of victims to be heard and to tell their stories as they see fit, and to inform the Senate of any changes in policy.

-Submitted by senator John Bambenek
+Submitted by Student Senator John Bambenek